 - College transcript(s)

-- Essay describing background, interest in field, and career goals
+- Essay describing background, interest in the field, and career goals.

 Completed application, essay, academic records, and two letters of recommendation should be submitted online through the Smithsonian Online Academic Appointment System.